appbaseio/gem/README.md

 ``dev`` branch is the bleeding edge version of gem, all new changes go here.

+``gh-pages`` branch is for the Github Pages hosted version of the app, it is just the stable version of the `dev` branch.

 ``master`` branch is more suitable for installing gem locally.
 The Elasticsearch site plugin for gem uses ``master`` branch.

-``chrome-extension`` branch is where we make chrome extension related changes.
+``chrome-extension`` branch is for publishing the chrome extension.

 #### Local Installation